celsomsilva/thesis-data-science-usp/README.md

 ---

 ## Abstract

-The main objective of this thesis is to analyze the factors that influence Walmart's weekly sales using Machine Learning techniques with a statistical focus.
-A **nonlinear 3-level Hierarchical Linear Model (HLM3)** was developed and compared step by step with equivalent **Generalized Linear Models (GLM)** that do not account for random effects.
+This thesis aims to analyze factors influencing Walmart's weekly sales using Machine Learning techniques with a statistical focus.
+A **nonlinear 3-level Hierarchical Linear Model (HLM3)** was developed and compared step-by-step with equivalent **Generalized Linear Models (GLM)** that do not incorporate random effects.

 The modeling process included:

-- Null models for linear regression, nonlinear regression with **Yeo-Johnson transformation**, and multilevel HLM3 (linear and nonlinear).
+- Null and full models for **GLM and multilevel approaches**, including linear regression, nonlinear regression with **Yeo-Johnson transformation**, and Multilevel Negative Binomial models.
-- Full models for linear and nonlinear regression.
-- Performance evaluation using **Log-Likelihood (LogLik)**, **Akaike’s Information Criterion (AIC)**, and **Bayesian Information Criterion (BIC)**.
+- Evaluation metrics such as **Log-Likelihood (LogLik)**, **Akaike Information Criterion (AIC)**, and **Bayesian Information Criterion (BIC)**.

-The study shows that **multilevel modeling is a promising approach** for handling hierarchically distributed data and can provide valuable insights for sales strategies and decision-making.
+Results show that multilevel models better capture hierarchical patterns, improving prediction accuracy and interpretability for decision-making.
+This study demonstrates that **multilevel modeling is a promising approach** for hierarchically structured data and provides valuable insights for sales strategies.

-The results contribute to the statistical understanding of hierarchical modeling and provide a foundation for future research in this area.
+These findings contribute to the statistical understanding of hierarchical models and offer a foundation for future research.

 **Keywords:** Box-Cox, Yeo-Johnson, Multilevel Model, Hierarchical Model, Machine Learning

+---

+## Models

+The original linear HLM and OLS scripts were provided as exercises by Prof. Fávero, USP.
+This project significantly extends the original scope, implementing a suite of models including GLMs, GLMMs, negative binomial models, multilevel extensions, and various transformations for model comparison.

+---

+## Figures

+Some figures are adapted from materials provided by Prof. Fávero, USP (HTML2/HTML3 exercises).
+All other figures, including adaptations and new visualizations for binomial negative and multilevel models, were created by the author.

 ---